lsst-tstn/tstn-010/index.rst

 commissioning.
 It is anticipated that this repo will split into multiple components such as example notebooks, operations-focused notebooks (where they will be run by operators to diagnose or characterize certain behaviour), and personal notebooks.
 The details of this organization are beyond the scope of this technote.
-Until the re-organisation is completed, tags will be made of the repo at least every ~6 months, after which all files larger than 20 MB (TBR) or older than 1 year will be deleted from the develop branch.
+Until the re-organisation is completed, tags will be made of the repo at least every 6 months or before/after major activities.
+After each release, user will be asked to review and possibly remove notebooks older than 1 year to make sure stale notebooks are not lingering alongside the main working branch.

 .. note::